AJH914/cis3760/README.md

 }

 meeting_type: Whether the meeting is a lecture, lab, seminar or exam e.g. "LEC"
-meeting_day: Day(s) of the week the meeting is held e.g. "Tues, "
+meeting_day: Day(s) of the week the meeting is held e.g. "Tues,Thur"
 startTime: Starting time for the meeting e.g "08:30AM"
 endTime: Ending time for the meeting e.g "09:50AM"
 building: Building in which the meeting is held e.g. "RICH"